Hjorth's reflection argument

 Below ${\sf{AD}}$ is the ${\sf{Axiom\ of\ Determinacy}}$, ${\sf{ZF}}$ are the axioms of the Zermelo-Fraenkel set theory (which does not include the ${\sf{Axiom\ of\ Choice}})$ and ${\sf{DC}}$ is the axiom of dependent choice. \begin{theorem}[Harrington] Assume ${\sf{AD+ZF+DC}}$.
 If $\b<\omega_1$ then there is no injection $f:\omega_1\rightarrow \mathbf{\Pi}^0_\b$. \end{theorem}

 Notice that the content of Harrington's theorem isn't that $\card{\mathbf{\Pi}^0_\b}<\omega_1$, which is in fact not true as $\mathbf{\Pi}^0_\b$ has continuum many distinct sets.
-The content of Harrington's theorem is that if we fix $\b<\omega_1$ and devise an algorithm that picks a set from the Borel class $\mathbf{\Pi}^0_\b$ then at some stage $<\omega_1$ our algorithm will stop outputting anything.
+The content of Harrington's theorem is that if we fix $\b<\omega_1$ and devise an algorithm that picks a new set from the Borel class $\mathbf{\Pi}^0_\b$ then at some stage less than $\omega_1$ our algorithm will stop outputting anything\footnote{Harrington's Theorem can also be viewed as an effective cardinality theorem.
+This type of questions have been investigated in \cite{Hjorth_2002} and \cite{ANDHJONEE}.}.

 Harrington's theorem was recently used by Marks and Day to prove the decomposability conjecture (see \cite{Marks}). \begin{definition} Suppose $\bG\subseteq \powerset(\bR)$.
 We say $\k$ is $\bG$-reachable if there is an injection $f:\kappa\rightarrow \bG$, and that $\k$ is $\bG$-unreachable if it is not $\bG$-reachable. \end{definition} Let $\Theta$ be the least ordinal that is not a surjective image of $\bR$.
 Then in $L(\bR)$, $\Theta$ is $\powerset(\bR)$-reachable.
 Indeed, in $L(\bR)$, if $\a<\Theta$ then there is a pre-well-ordering (pwo\footnote{$\leq^*$ is a pwo if $\leq^*$ is a well-founded relation such that for every $x, y\in \dom(\leq^*)$, either $x\leq^* y$ or $y\leq^* x$.}) $\leq^*$ of $\bR$ that is ordinal definable and has length $\a$.
 We can then let $\leq^*_\a$ be the least ordinal definable pwo of $\bR$ that has length $\a$.
 Thus we have assigned an ordinal definable pwo of length $\a$ to each $\a$ in an ordinal definable manner.